 Sustaining aboriginal forests has become a critical cog in the effort to fight climate change.
 These old growth forests are the great repositories of biodiversity for the planet, as well as forming the largest carbon sinks in the world.
 Human beings cut down more than 15 billion trees each year, equaling 10 to 15 percent of the world’s total carbon emissions.
 There are, however, a number of promising strategies to combat deforestation including enforcement of existing anti-logging laws, eco-certification, and remuneration from rich to poor countries for maintaining the forest canopy.
-Project Drawdown lists forest protection as the 38th best solution to combat climate change and will result in more biodiversity, promote pollination, enhance ecotourism, and provide additional ecosystem services.
+Project Drawdown lists forest protection as one of the best solutions to combat climate change, and will result in more biodiversity, promote pollination, enhance ecotourism, and provide additional ecosystem services.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers:

 Fondriest Environmental, David De Wit / Community Eye Health, Linda Steil / Herald Post, John Amis / UGA College of Ag & Environmental Sciences – OCCS, Andy B, Peter Garnhum, Thomas Hawk, 7ty9, Isriya Paireepairit, David Berger, UnLtd The Foundation For Social Entrepreneurs, Michael Dunne, Burak Kebapci, and Forrest Berkshire / U.S. Army Cadet Command public affairs